HotupdaterHot Updater

 Helper Utilities

-The @hot-updater/plugin-core package provides helper functions:
+The @hot-updater/plugin-core package provides storage helpers.

 parseStorageUri

-Parses storage URIs into bucket and key components:
+Parses storage URIs into bucket and key components.

 const { bucket, key } = parseStorageUri(